 Anyone lucky enough to have trees in the backyard can’t help but grow attached to them.
 If you notice that a vandal has cut into their bark, you’ll immediately want to find tree carving solutions.
 It is possible to start healing a carved tree.
 Read on for top tips on how to repair graffiti carvings in trees.

 Tree bark is very vulnerable to vandalism.
 You know how even awkward landscaping attempts, like lawn mowing and weed trimming, can affect trees.
 Deliberate slicing into the tree’s bark can cause even more damage.

 If the tree was vandalized in early spring or fall, the bark is looser because of plant tissue growth.
-This can make result in greater problems for the tree.
-But don’t worry.
+This can result in greater problems for the tree.
+Don’t worry though.
 You can take steps to start fixing a vandalized tree as soon as you notice the problem.

 If you are wondering how to repair graffiti carvings in trees, the first thing to do is to assess the damage.
 Did the vandal carve initials into the tree, or was a large piece of bark cut out?
 As long as the vandalism did not remove more bark around more than 25 percent of the trunk diameter, it should survive.